By Jessica Brodie, Crosswalk.com

 How Can We Give Praise to God?

-The importance of praising God is mentioned hundreds of times in the Bible, both in the Old Testament and the New Testament.
+The importance of praising God is mentioned hundreds of times in the Bible, both in the Old and New Testaments.
 Praising God means telling or otherwise expressing how wonderful and great we believe God is and how much we love Him.
 This can be done with words—such as through prayer, teaching, singing, or writing—or other modes of expression, such as dance, painting a picture, or simply opening your heart to Him in love during a moment of quiet stillness.
-It can mean heeding God’s commands and knowing He is Lord, as well as obeying His commandments and understanding we are to follow His Son, our savior Jesus.
+It can mean heeding God’s commands and knowing He is Lord, as well as obeying His commandments and understanding we are to follow His Son, our savior, Jesus.

 Hebrews gives us one way to look at praise, noting we should “continually offer to God a sacrifice of praise—the fruit of lips that openly profess his name” (Hebrews 13:15).
 There are several “praise psalms” throughout the Book of Psalms, and Psalm 145 is specifically introduced and identified as “a psalm of praise.”
 As it begins, “I will exalt you, my God the King; I will praise your name for ever and ever” (Psalm 145:1).

 Praise does not have to be in song or even spoken.
-We can praise God by bowing before Him or spending time in creation acknowledging and remembering that God created it all.
+We can praise God by bowing before Him or spending time in creation, acknowledging and remembering that God created it all.
 Some people walk a prayer labyrinth as a form of praise or jot notes in a journal.
 And praise is not confined to people, either.
 Psalm 148 tells us the sun, moon, and stars praise God (verse 3), as do the angels, sea creatures, flying birds, and ocean depths (v.
 2, 7, 10).

-Indeed, the psalms indicate anything intended to honor God is considered praise, even battles and vengeance against other nations (Psalm 149:6-9).
+Indeed, the Psalms indicate anything intended to honor God is considered praise, even battles and vengeance against other nations (Psalm 149:6-9).

 Is There a Difference Between Prayer and Praise?

 Prayer and praise can be very similar.
 It depends on the intention.
-Prayer is always praise, for by going to God for help, we are acknowledging Him as sovereign—that in itself is praise.
+Prayer is always praise, for by going to God for help, we acknowledge Him as sovereign—that in itself is praise.
 But prayer is also other things in addition: a request for help, a conversation with the Creator, an expression of gratitude, etc.

 Why Is it Important to Give Praise to God (Even in Hard Times)?

-We are always to praise God, in good times and bad.
+We are always to praise God in good times and bad.
 In his letter to the early church in Thessalonica, the apostle Paul reminds Christians to “Rejoice always, pray continually, give thanks in all circumstances; for this is God’s will for you in Christ Jesus” (1 Thessalonians 5:16-18).

 The apostle Peter says, “But you are a chosen people, a royal priesthood, a holy nation, God’s special possession, that you may declare the praises of him who called you out of darkness into his wonderful light” (1 Peter 2:9).

 Scripture tells us God hears us always and is with us always.
 As Isaiah 65:24 says, “Before they call I will answer; while they are still speaking I will hear.”
-And Jesus indicates God will not only hear but help those faithful who call upon him.
+And Jesus indicates that God will hear and help those faithful who call upon him.
 As He told the disciples in Matthew 21:21-22, “Truly I tell you, if you have faith and do not doubt, not only can you do what was done to the fig tree, but also you can say to this mountain, ‘Go, throw yourself into the sea,’ and it will be done.
 If you believe, you will receive whatever you ask for in prayer.”

 God gives us the breath of life, enabling us to walk upon this earth.
 Psalm 139:13-14 reminds us, “For you created my inmost being; you knit me together in my mother’s womb.
 I praise you because I am fearfully and wonderfully made; your works are wonderful, I know that full well.”
 And for those who are faithful are granted eternal life with Him forever.
 Jesus says, “My sheep listen to my voice; I know them, and they follow me.
 I give them eternal life, and they shall never perish; no one will snatch them out of my hand” (John 10:27-28).